tenders-exposed/elvis-backend-node/README.md

     ORIENTDB_TEST_DB={yourTestingDBName}
     ```

+5. Install dependencies:

+    `npm install`

-5. Create the database schema for the dev db:
+6. Create the database schema for the dev db:

     The test db is migrated automatically before every test.

     `npm run migrate`

-6. Open OrientDB Studio in a browser at `http://localhost:2480/studio/index.html` to see if the database contains the schema we migrated
+7. Open OrientDB Studio in a browser at `http://localhost:2480/studio/index.html` to see if the database contains the schema we migrated

-7. Run the tests with:
+8. Run the tests with:

     `npm run test`

-8. Run the linter with:
+9. Run the linter with:

     `npm run lint`

-9. Install [OrientJS](https://github.com/orientechnologies/orientjs) globally to get access to their CLI.
+10. Install [OrientJS](https://github.com/orientechnologies/orientjs) globally to get access to their CLI.
 For example to create a new migration:

     `orientjs -h localhost -p 2424 -n elvis -U admin -P admin migrate create {newMigrationName}`